DeclanZBolster/PatternAnalysis-2025/recognition/VQVAE4699287/README.md

 This repository implemented a Vector-Quantised Variational AutoEncoder (VQ-VAE) to test the image reconstruction capabilities of the neural structure with the processed 2D slices of the HipMRI Study on Prostate Cancer as the data set.

-This repositry focused specifically on the reconstruction capabilities of the VQ-VAE, not image generation or segmentation.
+This repository focused specifically on the reconstruction capabilities of the VQ-VAE, not image generation or segmentation.
 The primary objective of this repository was to train the VQ-VAE to reconstruct the unseen test image subset of the data set with a Structural Similarity Measure (SSIM) of at least 0.6.

 For further information regarding the study the data set originated from: https://doi.org/10.25919/45t8-p065